baopj/baopj.github.io/_pages/Course.md

 ---
 layout: archive
-title: Course
+title: Group Formation for IE0005
 permalink: /Course/
 author_profile: true
 ---

-# Group Formation for IE0005
+# Team Formation
 - Each group consist of **exactly 4 members**.
 - Registration deadline: **Friday, January 26, 2024**.
 - If individuals aren't in a group by the deadline, they'll be randomly assigned to groups.